kylebegovich/ProjectEuler/README.md

 # ProjectEuler
-The problems for Project Euler I have solved
+The problems for Project Euler I have solved.
 Website here: https://projecteuler.net/

 ## Python